 Behind all this, RIM will be offering BlackBerry Cloud Services—and it’s not yet clear whether this is merely a reference to cloud-based services RIM currently provides to its enterprise customers, or an expansion of consumer-oriented services like email, calendaring, BBM, BlackBerry App World, and recently-launched BBM Music service—the latter of which seems off to a slow start.
 However, with the wide range of cloud-assisted services offered by Google — as well as Apple’s new iCloud platform — RIM will likely need to bring cloud-based services to consumers if it wants future BlackBerry devices to compete in the consumer arena.
 RIM also just acquired Irish cloud services outfit NewBay for $100 million, which might figure significantly into RIM’s consumer-oriented plans for the cloud.

-BBX devices, including smartphones and tablets, will also include the BlackBerry Runtime for Android Apps, so BlackBerry users will also be able to tap into the broad world of Android applications.
-RIM has just released a version of the Android runtime to PlayBook developers; early reports had the service not supporting key Android features (like Google Maps, in-app billing, text-to-speech, SIP, VoIP, and some messaging systems), meaning RIM’s Android solution may only encompass a portion of the Android universe.
+BBX devices, including smartphones and tablets, will also include the BlackBerry Runtime for Android Apps, so BlackBerry users will also be able to tap into the broad world of

 The path forward?